Default effect: Mass defaults

-Mass defaults are those which apply to all consumers of a product or service, that do not take into account each individual consumers preferences or characteristics.
+Mass defaults are those which apply to all consumers of a product or service and do not take into account each individual consumer's preferences or characteristics.
 Mass defaults are useful when a firm cannot, or does not want to, invest time and financial means into allocating separate default options to each customer based on their individual profile and preferences.
 By their nature, mass defaults may fail to give some customers their first choice; however, in general, a mass default strategy can be useful to a firm if the majority of customers choose the default option.

 Benign defaults

-Representing a company's "best guess" about what customers want and therefore, what to set as the default option.
+Representing a company's "best guess" about what customers want and therefore what to set as the default option.

 Random defaults

 This is where defaults are arbitrarily assigned to customers.
 This strategy occurs when a firm lacks understanding of the majority preferences, and none of the options would cause harm to the firm.